Digital subscriber line

-Digital subscriber line (DSL; originally digital subscriber loop) is a family of technologies that are used to transmit digital data over telephone lines.
+Digital subscriber line (DSL), originally digital subscriber loop, is a family of technologies that are used to transmit digital data over telephone lines.
 In telecommunications marketing, the term DSL is widely understood to mean asymmetric digital subscriber line (ADSL), the most commonly installed DSL technology, for Internet access.

 In ADSL, the data throughput in the upstream direction (the direction to the service provider) is lower, hence the designation of asymmetric service.
 In symmetric digital subscriber line (SDSL) services, the downstream and upstream data rates are equal.

 DSL service can be delivered simultaneously with wired telephone service on the same telephone line since DSL uses higher frequency bands for data transmission.
 On the customer premises, a DSL filter is installed on each telephone to prevent undesirable interaction between DSL and telephone service.

 The bit rate of consumer ADSL services typically ranges from 256 kbit/s up to 25 Mbit/s, while the later VDSL+ technology delivers between 16 Mbit/s and 250 Mbit/s in the direction to the customer (downstream), with up to 40 Mbit/s upstream.
-The exact performance is depending on technology, line conditions, and service-level implementation.
-Researchers at Bell Labs have reached SDSL speeds over 1 Gbit/s using traditional copper telephone lines, though such speeds have not been made available for the end customers yet.
+The exact performance depends on technology, line conditions, and service-level implementation.
+Researchers at Bell Labs have reached SDSL speeds over 1 Gbit/s using traditional copper telephone lines, though such speeds have not been made available to customers yet.